The Costs of Hiring a Freelancer vs. In-House Employee

 Costs of hiring a freelancer

-As self-employed individuals, freelancers set their own rates.
-These set rates account for the costs associated with doing business as an independent professional, including overhead costs, benefits and taxes, since they—and not your company—are responsible for paying these expenses.
+As self-employed individuals, freelancers set their own rates and are responsible for their own self-employment taxes.
+These set rates account for the costs associated with doing business as an independent professional, including overhead costs and benefits such as health insurance, since they—and not your company—are responsible for paying these expenses.

 Upwork makes the process of hiring and managing on-demand freelancers easy.
-Our work marketplace can help you find the top professionals, agree to terms, and pay them once the work is complete.
+Our freelance work marketplace can help you find the top professionals, agree to terms, and pay them once the work is complete, all while offering the benefit of remote work.

 And if you need additional logistical support, our compliance and payroll services help you classify and compensate all your workers properly, allowing you to focus on other priorities.

-When we conceive of the costs of in-house employees, we often consider their salaries or hourly pay rates.
-But as hiring managers know well, pay represents just one component of the total cost of employment.
+When we think about the costs of in-house employees, it’s natural to to consider their fixed salaries or hourly pay rates.
+However, as hiring managers know well, pay is just one part of the total cost of employment.

-According to the Small Business Administration (SBA), the general rule of thumb is that the real cost of an in-house employee is typically 1.25 to 1.4 times more than an employee’s salary.
-That’s because businesses assume a range of expenses and tax obligations when they agree to hire a professional in-house.
+According to the Small Business Administration (SBA), the rule of thumb is that the real cost of an employee in a full-time job is typically 1.25 to 1.4 times more than an employee’s salary.
+That’s because businesses assume a range of expenses and tax obligations when they hire a professional in-house.
+The company also agrees to pay benefits such as healthcare, sick days, vacation time, retirement plans, and more, which can be significant costs especially for startups and small business owners.

-Here are some of the additional costs that hiring an employee can entail:
+Some of the additional costs that hiring an employee can entail are covered below.

 Payroll taxes

-When you hire an in-house employee, you consent to pay multiple federal taxes associated with this employment arrangement.
-These include the following, which are typically calculated as a percentage of the employee’s salary:
+When you hire an in-house employee, you consent to pay multiple federal taxes associated with this employment arrangement, which is reported to the IRS.
+These are typically calculated as a percentage of the employee’s salary, and include:

 In addition to these costs, you might be responsible for state payroll taxes for each employee.